Jahill17/MechaCar_Statistical_Analysis/README.md

 For this request I am to compare how the MechaCar vehicles performs with the competition.
 More specifically, provide a summary that encompasses the following: design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

-The specific questions at hand are the following:
+The specific questions and answers are the following:
 - What metric or metrics are you going to test?
+The metric that I would test are both the city and highway mpg fuel efficiences.
 - What is the null hypothesis or alternative hypothesis?
+The null hypothesis would be that every vehicle in the same class have fuel efficiences that are equal to each other.
+The alternative hypothesis would be that the fuel efficiencies of the vehicles are not all the same.
 - What statistical test would you use to test the hypothesis?
 And why?
+The test that would be best is teh ANOVA test.
+This would show a complete analysis for the city and highway mpg fuel efficiencies.
+Using the ggplot2 library to graph a boxplot showing the different vehicles would also be helpful.
 - What data is needed to run the statistical test?
+Having the fuel mpg fuel efficiency data for all vehicles would be necessary.
+A sample size of data for each vehicle in the respective classes would be created.